profsmith89/ctps/_sources/chap11.md

 *   Use classes to build your own data structures and inheritance to avoid duplicating code found in related classes [design and programming skills];
 *   Employ Python's magic methods so that the objects you build look like they were built into Python [programming skills];
 *   Describe the purpose of Python's `self` convention [programming skills];
-*   Discuss the importance of the representational invariant for writing robust object-oriented code [CS concepts];
+*   Discuss the importance of the representation invariant for writing robust object-oriented code [CS concepts];
 *   Understand how to build a data structure that represents a map and practice building your own classes [programming skills];
 *   Write a script that finds a solution to the driving directions problem and specialize it to perform searches with different algorithmic characteristics (i.e., breadth-first and depth-first search) [design and CS concepts];
 *   Describe the difference between uninformed and informed searches, and state the power (and danger) of heuristics [CS concepts].